 The characters in Pulse Points live in small dusty towns, glittering exotic cities and slow droll suburbs; they are mourners, survivors and perpetrators.

 In the award-winning 'Aokigahara', a young woman travels to the sea of trees in Japan to say goodbye.
 In 'Coarsegold', a woman conducts an illicit affair while her recovering girlfriend works the overnight motel shift in the middle of nowhere.
 In 'Dogs', Foggo runs an unruly gang of bored, cruel boys with a scent for fresh meat.
 In 'Pressure Okay', a middle-aged man goes to the theatre, gets a massage, remembers his departed wife, navigates the long game of grief with his adult daughter.

 Jennifer Down, whose first novel, Our Magic Hour, was commended in the 2017 Victorian Premier’s Literary Award, is a masterful stylist whose sharp eye has been compared to that of Helen Garner.
 Pulse Points is a gutting collection that showcases a writer of great talent.

-Shortlisted, Voss Prize 2017
+Shortlisted, Voss Literary Prize 2017

-Longlisted, Dobbie Literary Award 2018
+Longlisted, Dobbie Literary Award 2017

 Audrey, Katy and Adam have been friends since high school—a decade of sneaky cigarettes, drunken misadventures on Melbourne backstreets, heart-to-hearts, in-jokes.

-Audrey’s family—her neurotic mother, her wayward teenage brother, her uptight suburban sister—is likely to fall apart.
+Audrey’s family—her neurotic mother, her wayward teenage brother, her uptight suburban sister—are likely to fall apart.
 Her boyfriend, Nick, tries to hold their relationship together.
 And Audrey, caught in the middle, needs to find a reason to keep going when everything around her suddenly seems wrong.